-Workaround: Ensure that BIOS provides only valid physical address ranges to the operating information may have been captured and MISCV bits of the IA32\MCi\STATUS register may be asserted even though the contents of the IA32\MCi\ADDR and IA32\MCi\MISC MSRs were not properly captured.
+Workaround: Ensure that BIOS provides only valid physical address ranges to the operating system.

+Status: For the steppings affected, see the Summary Table of Changes.
+S67 IA32\MCi\STATUS MSR may improperly indicate that additional MCA information may have been captured Problem: When a data parity error is detected and the bus queue is busy, the ADDRV and MISCV bits of the IA32\MCi\STATUS register may be asserted even though the contents of the IA32\MCi\ADDR and IA32\MCi\MISC MSRs were not properly captured.

-S67 IA32\MCi\STATUS MSR may improperly indicate that additional MCA and IA32\MCi\MISC registers may not correspond to the reported machinecheck error, even though the ADDRV and MISCV are asserted.
+Implication: If this erratum occurs, the MCA information captured in the IA32\MCi\ADDR and IA32\MCi\MISC registers may not correspond to the reported machinecheck error, even though the ADDRV and MISCV are asserted.